divelab/LECI/README.md

 goodtg --config_path final_configs/GOODTwitter/length/covaraite/LECI.yaml --exp_round [1/2/3/4/5/6/7/8/9/10] --gpu_idx [0..9]
 ```

-The code is slightly optimized, so the performance may be higher than the results reported, especially for GOODHIV.
-The changes will be reflected in the next version.

 Explanations of the arguments can be found in this [file](/../../blob/main/GOOD_configs/GOODMotif/basis/covaraite/LECI.yaml).

 ### How to train LECI?